PEDIATRIC SCOLIOSIS HUB

 Shilla growth procedure

 This procedure involves fusing a short portion of the spine and placing rods above and below the curve to correct it.
-This helps the spine to grow naturally.
+This helps the spine grow naturally.
 The procedure lasts between 4 and 6 hours.
 If necessary, follow-up surgeries can occur to either remove or replace the rods.

 Vertical Expandable Prosthetic Titanium Rib (VEPTR)

-Doctors use This system for kids who are finding it difficult to breathe as a result of scoliosis.
+Doctors use this system for kids who are finding it difficult to breathe as a result of scoliosis.
 The procedure involves attaching expandable curved rods to the spine to straighten the spine and separate the ribs.
 This aids the growth and expansion of the lungs.
 As the child grows older, doctors can adjust the VEPTR system to accommodate the needs of the patient.

 MAGEC growing rods

 Magnetic Expansion Control rods (MAGEC) are used for kids who need different surgeries as they grow older.
-The rods are lengthened using an external magnetic motor which is placed on the child’s back.
-This procedure is non-invasive and it is repeated every 3 to 6 months for 3 years.
+The rods are lengthened using an external magnetic motor, which is placed on the child’s back.
+This procedure is non-invasive, and it is repeated every 3 to 6 months for 3 years.

 Complications of Untreated Pediatric Scoliosis